aws-samples/hyperledger-on-kubernetes/workshop-remote-peer/README.md

 ```

 ### Step 16: Running and using the marbles application
+You can run the Marbles application either on your laptop or on your Cloud9 instance.

+#### Running Marbles on your laptop
 NOTE: Marbles running locally cannot connect to the ELB port 7054 if you are running your VPN software.
 Please
 stop the VPN before connecting.